http://www.pacific.edu/Academics/Schools-and-Colleges/College-of-the-Pacific/Academics/Departments-and-Programs/Chemistry.html

 CHEM 024.
 Fundamentals of Chem.
 4 Units.

 This course covers general chemistry especially tailored for engineers and earth scientists.
 Important principles, theories and concepts include: stoichiometry, atomic and molecular structure, equilibrium, gases, thermodynamics, kinetic, electrochemistry and nuclear chemistry.
 Three lecture periods and one three-hour lab are required.
 Prerequisites: High school algebra or the equivalent, one year of high school chemistry with a “B” or better, or appropriate score on the Pacific Diagnostic Chemistry test or CHEM 023.
-(ENST, GE3A, GESI)
+(GE3A, GESI)

 CHEM 025.
 General Chemistry.
 5 Units.

 The important general principles, theories and concepts of chemistry are studied, including fundamentals of chemistry and equilibrium.
 Three class periods, two three-hour laboratory periods a week, and enrollment in the Chemistry Workshop are required.
 Prerequisites: High school algebra or the equivalent.
 CHEM 023 with a "C-" or better, Chemistry Subject Test, or appropriate score on Pacific Diagnostic Chemistry test.
 High school chemistry is highly recommended.
-(ENST, GESI)
+(GESI)

 CHEM 026.
 Applied General Chemistry I. 4 Units.